hillegass/BNRPersistence/README.markdown

 When you link to the resulting static library, you will also need to link in libz, which is part of the iPhone SDK

+## Named data buffers

+Saving the entire object graph in the file is great, but often you don't want to fetch out the whole graph, but rather start at some "bookmarked" point in that object graph.
+So, I decided it would be handy to be able to give names to objects.

+But, then I thought, maybe instead of named objects, I should have named arrays.
+Or named sets.
+Or named dictionaries.

+Finally, I came up with a solution that looks a bit strange but can handle all these cases: Named Data Buffers.

+You can load a data buffer with anything you like, and then store it under a name.
+Here I'm saving a reference to BNRStoredObject under the name Favorite:

+    Song *song = [[Song alloc] init];    [song setTitle:@"Walking on Sunshine"];    [song setSeconds:298];    [store insertObject:song];    BNRStoreBackend *backend = [store backend];    BNRDataBuffer *buf = [[BNRDataBuffer alloc] init];    [buf writeObjectReference:song];    [backend insertDataBuffer:buf forName:@"Favorite"];

+Then, to fetch the object:
+    BNRDataBuffer *buf = [backend dataBufferForName:@"Favorite"];    Song *song = [buf readObjectReferenceOfClass:[Song class]                                      usingStore:store];

+Anything that can be put in a data buffer (and that is everything I can think of), can be given a name.

+Note that you are talking directly to the backend, so the name change in the file is immediate.
+In the example, the named reference to the song is now in the database, but the song itself won't be inserted into the database until I call saveChanges:.

 ## License

 My code is under the MIT license and Tokyo Cabinet is under the LGPL.
 I think this will enable you to use it how you want to use it.
 If something bad happens because of the code, you can't sue us.
 And if you make changes to Tokyo Cabinet, I think you need to submit those changes to the author.

 There has been some concern over the fact that Tokyo Cabinet and Tokyo Dystopia are under the LGPL.
 I wrote to Mikio Hirabayashi, the author of Tokyo Cabinet and Tokyo Dystopia.
 He made it very clear that he was fine with both libraries being used in commercial products.
+(However, if you read the LGPL, static linking seems to make your app a "derived work".
+And, there is no dynamic linking on the iPhone.)

 ## To Do: